Search the University College of Syracuse University Web Site

 Current enrolled students receive this publication during the fall, spring, and summer semesters.
 UC Times contains detailed information about registration, deadlines, financial aid, and supports like career services, tutoring, etc.

-This 150+ page handbook is packed with useful information about being a student at Syracuse University, and is updated annually.
-Everything from SU’s mission to a grading chart and graduation procedures is contained in the planner, which also features a daybook with space for students to record notes about assignments, schedules, etc.
+This handbook is packed with useful information about being a student at Syracuse University, and is updated annually.
+Everything from SU’s mission to a grading chart and graduation procedures.

 This publication was created in 2012 to showcase University College’s history, achievements, connections to the community, and more, with striking photos accompanying each topic.